GrinonBarrett/Taksidos/Core Rules/Creatures/Ajhas.md

 **Breathless**: The Ajhas does not need to breathe.

 **Enkefalophage**: An ajhas' hunger is not sated through typical means.
 It must consume brains to survive.
 Upon consuming the entirety of a creatures brain, it is considered to have received a number of food portions equal to its [Inte] bonus.
 If it consumes the brain of a sapient creature (such as a playable species), it instead is considered to have consumed food portions equal to that creature's [Inte] score.
-The ajhas does not
+The ajhas does not need to drink.
+If it consumes the brain of a creature afflicted by points of inebriation, it immediately  gains those points of inebriataion.

 **Decappurtenant**: It has ten appendages which it can use as arms.
 It does not have mannipulators on the end, instead having sensory organs, so it cannot use items unless otherwise noted.
 Certain tasks which might require fine manipulation, such as trying to pick a lock, are done with disadvantage.
 Tragai can rotate their vision as a result.
 This occurs when rotations would during the round.
 The tragai can rotate their vision during the same or different phases that they rotate their body.
 Their eye stalks may each only rotate up to 90 degrees left or right per phase.
 Each appendage can move independantly.
 If the ajhas has more than 2 eye stalks focusing on something, it gains a +1 bonus to [Prcp] chacks/saves for each additionaly appendage looking at the subject of the check/save.